Designed for Smaller Growers & Home Gardeners

 We've got dibbles for that.

-The Seedbed Roller's 1-inch mesh and 36-inch circumference make dibble arrangement simple and intuitive.
-No special tools required; just squeeze, and they snap right in, securely gripping the coated trap wire mesh from both inside and out.
+The Seedbed Roller's 1" mesh and 36" circumference make dibble arrangement simple and intuitive.
+No special tools required; just squeeze the ends and they snap right in, securely gripping the coated trap wire mesh from both inside and out.
 Change-out for new setups is fast and easy.
-They work as well through plastic mulch as they do in open soil (sometimes better due to moisture level).
+The Dibbles work as well through plastic mulch as they do in open soil — sometimes better, contingent upon soil moisture level.

 We've got Row Markers for that.

-Row Markers for the Seedbed Roller.
-The Seedbed Roller's 1-inch mesh makes arrangement of the Row Markers easy, allowing you to mark perfectly-spaced rows for seeding while you roll the bed.
+The Seedbed Roller's 1" mesh makes arrangement of the Row Markers easy, allowing you to mark perfectly-spaced rows for seeding while you roll the bed.

 This is basically a short-form version of the procedure above.

-The rest of the bed prep elements above fall into line next as you prepare the bed — use the Tilther to fluff and even the bed top and incorporate any needed amendments, the Bed Prep Rake to level and smooth, the Seedbed Roller to firm, Dibbles and Row Markers if necessary, and so forth.
+The rest of the bed-prep elements above fall into line next as you prepare the bed: use the Tilther to fluff and even the bed top and incorporate any needed amendments; the Bed Prep Rake to level and smooth; the Seedbed Roller to firm; Dibbles and Row Markers if necessary; and so forth.